Rajesh18rj/ecommerce/working.md

     then do this in BrandResurce for 2 , Category 3 , Product 4 and OrderResource 5

     Now save and see the browser this navigations reordered ..

+# 10

+we are going to working on  user panel

+install tailwind css in your project

+next we are going to preline.com

+Framework Guides -> Laravel ->
+> npm install preline // or yarn add preline set all the thing seeing docs

+then >npm run dev

+then install livewire

+then we want layout file > php artisan livewire:layout

+add the livewireScripts and Styles , @vite in app.blade.css

+then create livewire componenet

+>php artisan make:livewire HomePage
+(fill the blade and and the write the route for this seeing working or not)